uhlryk/extension-manager/README.md

 ### manager.getExtensionsWithProperty(propertyName: String): Array<extensions>
 Returns array of extensions if they have specific property

+### manager.getExtensionsWithEventListener(eventName: String): Array<extensions>
+Returns array of extensions if they have specific event listener

 ### manager.getExtensionByName(extensionInstanceName: String): extension
 Return extension by its name